haki-ab/share-point-alert/README.md

 - How to use dynamic content and triggers in Power Automate
 - How to build secure flows for internal file monitoring

-## ✅ This lab is part of my Canadian IT Lab Series 2025